juev/awesome-stars/README.md

 - [tprasadtp/protonvpn-docker](https://github.com/tprasadtp/protonvpn-docker) – ProtonVPN  Wireguard Docker Image.
 Supports ARMv8 (64-bit ) and x86 (64-Bit).
 - [umputun/github-backup-docker](https://github.com/umputun/github-backup-docker) – Docker wrapper for github-backup
 - [v2fly/fhs-install-v2ray](https://github.com/v2fly/fhs-install-v2ray) – Bash script for installing V2Ray in operating systems such as Debian / CentOS / Fedora / openSUSE that support systemd
+- [walidshaari/Kubernetes-Certified-Administrator](https://github.com/walidshaari/Kubernetes-Certified-Administrator) – Online resources that will help you prepare for taking the CNCF CKA  2020 "Kubernetes Certified Administrator" Certification exam. with time, This is not likely the comprehensive up to date list  - please make a pull request if there something that should be added here.
 - [wallabag/docker](https://github.com/wallabag/docker) – Official docker-composer for wallabag.
 - [wfg/docker-openvpn-client](https://github.com/wfg/docker-openvpn-client) – OpenVPN client with killswitch and proxy servers; built on Alpine